-The actual spend in 2017/18 was £1.549million.
-This spend was £0.163million less than that budgeted for the year owing to the re-profiling, within the overall programme, of individual projects.
+The actual spend in 2018/19 was £2.227million.
+This spend was £1.364million less than that budgeted for the year owing to the re-profiling, within the overall programme, of individual projects.
 Major areas of capital expenditure and significant individual projects included:

-- Property reconfiguration of Biddulph Town Hall (£0.374m), improvements of the infrastructure at Victoria Business Park (£0.261m) and investment in the Council's property portfolio (£0.136m); - Housing Standards disabled facilities grants (DFG), (£0.518m).
+- Property refurbishment of Leek's Buttermarket (£0.385m); - Fleet Management acquisition of vehicles, through direct purchase and lease buyout, for the Council's joint operation, Alliance Environmental Services (£0.573m). - Horticulture investment in skate parks at Leek (£0.195m) and Cheadle (£0.210m). - Housing Standards disabled facilities grants (DFG), (£0.823m).